clatze/poma-secscan/README.md

 * geckodriver=/full/path/to/geckodriver/incl/binary (default: in the same directory as poma.sh)
 * dnsserver=<ip of dns server, e.g. 9.9.9.9> (default: system dns)
+* testssl_dir=/full/path/where/testssl.sh/is/located (default: the same directory where poma.sh is located)

 If there is no config file, the script will fall back to defaults.
 Same applies to options that are missing from the config